-Boy, do I have some mixed feelings about “Bambi”.
+Boy, do I have some mixed feelings about “Bambi”, though most of them are positive.
 I first saw “Bambi” not long before I discovered “Lady And The Tramp“, in the latter half of 2005.
 My experience with this movie has always been watching it, thinking that it’s nice and pleasant, and then forgetting a lot of it not long afterwards.
 Because as a work of art, “Bambi” is beautiful, charming, intricate and mesmerizing, and there’s a certain quaintness to watching a young deer prince grow up in his bountiful forest.
 But as a story and a film experience, “Bambi” is more of a mixed bag.
 “Bambi” was one of Walt Disney’s most ambitious and experimental movies, as well as the last film of the golden era.
 It was an experiment in trying to tell a film, and more specifically a nature film, with a limited amount of dialogue – letting the animation and the score carry the movie.
 This is a great idea and it makes for a remarkable film, but there are several shortcomings in the execution.
 For one example, the characterization in “Bambi” is wafer-thin.